 Online shopping fails: your options if you don’t like your product

-If you were sent the wrong product.
-In these situations, you have a right to work with the business to ensure you either get a refund or get the correct product.
+The first step is to work with the business to ensure you either get a refund or the correct product.
 Keep the items in their original condition and contact the business and ask that they fix the mistake.
 You may be asked to return the product, but you should not be asked to pay for the return shipping.
 Learn more about your options if you can’t reach a solution with the business.

 Did you like this?
 You might like these posts too!